Philip Matyszak

-Philip L. Matyszak is a British non-fiction author, primarily of historical works relating to ancient Rome.
+Philip L. Matyszak (born 1958) is a British non-fiction author, primarily of historical works relating to ancient Rome.

 Biography

 Matyszak studied ancient history at Royal Holloway, University of London, graduating with a Bachelor of Arts (BA) degree.
 He then studied Roman history at St John's College, Oxford, graduating with a Doctor of Philosophy (DPhil) degree.
 His doctoral thesis submitted in 1993, and was titled "Dominance in the Roman senate from Sulla to the Principate".

 Matyszak's first career was as a journalist.
-In addition to being a professional author, he also teaches ancient history for the Institute of Continuing Education, Cambridge University.
+As well as being a writer, he also teaches ancient history for the Institute of Continuing Education, Cambridge University.